Dept. of Transportation

 If approved by the King County Council in early June, these service reductions may include:

 For more information about what is proposed for your route and why these reductions are necessary, go to the Financial Stability & Sustainability page.

 Schedule & Route Revisions

 Below is a numerical listing of affected routes throughout Metro's service area.
-Visit Metro Online or pick up a new teal timetable for complete route and schedule information.
+Visit Metro Online or pick up a new purple timetable for complete route and schedule information.

 Metro is making some scheduling changes to reduce costs, preserve bus service and operate more efficiently.
 You may notice differences in the arrival and departure times of your route.